Xilinx/finn/docs/finn/_build/html/_sources/index.rst.txt

 ****
 FINN
 ****
-**This website is currently under construction.**
+.. note:: **This website is currently under construction.**

-FINN is an experimental framework from Xilinx Research Labs to explore deep neural network inference on FPGAs.
-It specifically targets quantized neural networks, with emphasis on generating dataflow-style architectures customized for each network.
-It is not intended to be a generic DNN accelerator like xDNN, but rather a tool for exploring the design space of DNN inference accelerators on FPGAs.
+Welcome to the FINN Read the Docs website.
+This website is about the new, more modular version of FINN, which is currently under development on GitHub, and we welcome contributions from the community!
+Stay tuned for more updates.

 What is FINN?
 =============
 'FINN' is colloquially used to refer to two separate but highly related things:

-* The FINN project, which includes tools for training quantized neural networks such as Brevitas, the FINN compiler, and the finn-hlslib Vivado HLS library of FPGA components for QNNs.
+* The FINN project, which is an experimental framework from Xilinx Research Labs to explore deep neural network inference on FPGAs.
+It specifically targets quantized neural networks, with emphasis on generating dataflow-style architectures customized for each network.
+It includes tools for training quantized neural networks such as Brevitas, the FINN compiler, and the finn-hlslib Vivado HLS library of FPGA components for QNNs.
 An overview of the project can be taken from the following graphic and details can be seen on the `FINN project homepage <https://xilinx.github.io/finn/>`_.

 .. image:: ../img/finn-stack.png
    :scale: 50%